seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **FALSTAFF**
 Peace, good Doll! do not speak like a death's-head;
 do not bid me remember mine end.

 **DOLL TEARSHEET**
-Sirrah, what humour's the prince of?

-**FALSTAFF**
-A good shallow young fellow: a' would have made a
-good pantler, a' would ha' chipp'd bread well.

-**DOLL TEARSHEET**
 They say Poins has a good wit.